kruz1337/CS16-NST-Weapons-Remake/README.md

 ### Some Infos:
 - If you set "reload" value to "1" player will be able to shoot until the ammo runs out.
+- If you increase the "speed" value, the character's speed will increase while holding that NST weapon.